Holbrook is on the banks of the Little Colorado River in

 approximately 250 workers.

-A variety of attractions surrounds Holbrook.
+A variety of attractions surround Holbrook.
 To the north is the

 rugged plateau country with striking canyons containing prehistoric